Alexander Magleby: Coaching career

-A Dartmouth College alumnus, and former Dartmouth Rugby captain, he coached his alma-mater and the Ivy League powerhouse from 2001–2012, leading the program to eight Ivy League Championships in that time and a five-year Ivy Rugby undefeated record.
+A Dartmouth College alumnus, and former Dartmouth Rugby captain, he coached his alma-mater and the Ivy League powerhouse from 2001 to 2012, leading the program to eight Ivy League Championships in that time and a five-year Ivy Rugby undefeated record.
 Under his tutelage the Dartmouth's Sevens team won the USA Sevens national Collegiate Rugby Championship in 2011 and 2012.

 Magleby was the head coach of the US national rugby sevens team for the last portion of the 2012 IRB Sevens World Series, the 2013 IRB Sevens World Series, and the 2013 IRB Rugby World Cup Sevens in Moscow.
 He took over for former coach Al Caravelli in March 2012 as the first ever full-time daily training environment and residency program was established for men and women USA Rugby sevens players in Chula Vista, CA. Magleby announced his retirement in June 2013 to return to his consulting business.
-He soon there after became the Technical Advisor to Dartmouth Rugby.
+He soon thereafter became the Technical Advisor to Dartmouth Rugby.

 In his short 16-month tenure, Magleby led the US team from a 14th place one-win nine-loss streak, to by his last three tournaments, a top-five iRB Sevens World Series point collection.
 The 2012–13 season was marked as the most number of Cup finishes by a USA team up to that point, with Cup qualification in five of the nine tournaments, including two Plate championship wins, the team's first ever in the 16-team tournament format.

 The 2012–13 USA team crucially finished one place ahead of rival Canada in 11th place, and proved by the end of Magleby's tenure to be able to best the world's traditional 7s powers with first-ever wins over South Africa and multiple playoff wins over Fiji.
 As of the end of 2013 the US national rugby sevens team had never beaten the All Black Sevens team, although Magleby's teams dropped the average point differential from 34.0 during the previous coach's tenure to 9.5 during 2012–13 IRB Sevens World Series.
 "Alex Magleby who has just completed his first full season has seen his side finish the season so strongly that commentators are thinking they might be an outside bet for Rugby World Cup Sevens Moscow."